ManadaHerath/t1kt0k-downloader-automator/README.md

 4. Select "Copy Link"
 5. Paste the URL when prompted by the script

+## How to Get TikTok Video URL

+Open TikTok app or website, find the video you want to download, tap the Share button, select Copy Link, and paste the URL when prompted by the script.

 ## Requirements

-- Python 3.7+
+- Python 3.7 or higher
 - requests
 - beautifulsoup4
 - lxml
+- python-telegram-bot (for bot features)

 ## Notes

-- This tool respects TikTok's content and should only be used to download videos you have permission to download
-- The script uses tikdownloader.io's service, which is independent from TikTok
-- Downloaded videos will be saved in the current directory unless specified otherwise
+This tool should only be used to download videos you have permission to download.
+The script uses tikdownloader.io's service, which is independent from TikTok.
+Downloaded videos are saved in the downloads directory by default if local, else can be downloaded through telegram bot.

 ## Troubleshooting

-If you encounter issues:
-- Ensure you have a stable internet connection
-- Check that the TikTok URL is valid and publicly accessible
-- Try updating the dependencies: `pip install -r requirements.txt --upgrade`
-- Some videos may be private or restricted and cannot be downloaded
+If you encounter issues, ensure you have a stable internet connection and check that the TikTok URL is valid and publicly accessible.
+Try updating the dependencies with pip install -r requirements.txt --upgrade.
+Some videos may be private or restricted and cannot be downloaded.

-## Disclaimer

-This tool is for personal use only.
-Respect content creators' rights and TikTok's terms of service.